 Available here is one B-24 Exhaust Section - officially known as a Port Connector - that once linked the front & rear Collector Rings of a Pratt & Whitney R-1830 Engine.
 Removed from a Kingman Bomber nearly 70 years ago and discarded during the salvage operation, this 8" long stainless steel Assembly bears part # GK32P 1721

-Somewhat bent but still proudly bearing many decades' worth of wonderful patina, the "GK" prefix on this rare souvenir indicates it came from one of the thousands of Willow Run, Michigan Ford-built Liberators.
+Somewhat bent but still proudly bearing many decades' worth of wonderful patina, the "GK" prefix on this rare souvenir indicates it came off a Ford - Willow Run Liberator.

 - ONE ONLY -

-please contact DEPOT 41 for a PayPal invoice)
+please contact DEPOT 41 with your mailing address for a PayPal invoice)

 Photo credits this Page: